decentralized-identity/interoperability/agenda.md

     - Adrian: Update on Gold-Button Interop
     - Kaliya: Take-aways from DID-Core TPAC
     - "Now what?": Open discussion from last week's sessions (available on youtube for those who missed it)
+    - Recap from last week: videos of Orie's presentation and Kim's are up!
+    - Sneak preview of next week: homework! a [video](https://www.youtube.com/watch?v=AVnCVzW0rkI) and an [article](https://medium.com/mattr-global/jwt-vs-linked-data-proofs-comparing-vc-assertion-formats-a2a4e6671d57)

 ### Agenda - 4 Nov 2020 - US/APAC time (1400 PST)

-#### LD/BBS+ Education: Walkthroughs and Mental Models/Reports from the Field
+#### LD/BBS+ Education Pt.
+1: Walkthroughs and Mental Models/Reports from the Field
-- Tentative Guest #1: Orie Steele- Document-Loader (DIF ID WG work item)
+- Guest Presenter #1: Orie Steele- [The What and Why of the DIF general-purpose Document-Loader](https://youtu.be/-yUbMDft5O0)
-- Tentative Guest #2: Kim H Duffy - LD Creds Intro (Overview of CCG LD tooling)
+- Guest Presenter #2: Kim H Duffy - [W3C-CCG Edu Creds Task Force & Tooling/Sandbox Intro](https://youtu.be/AEb02JGCArM) (Overview of CCG LD tooling)

 Minutes
 * Opening discussion